In the Heart of the Mysterious

 Löylynhenki – Spirit of the sauna.
 Can also appear in female form as löylynhengetär.

 Maahinen – Earth-elf.
 Spirit who lives underground.
 Derived from the word maa – earth.
-Similar to gnomes.
+Similar to gnome.
 Also known as Menninkäinen.

 Mantu – Earth spirits.
 Sons of Akka the earth goddess.